rjdurlin42/mariokartrev_2_team_4/README.md

 ### Team

 Team 4 is a 5-person Capstone Design Project Team at Tennessee Technological University, who began Revision 2 of the Mario Kart Simulation Project during the Fall 2022 semester.
 Team members are Blake Pickett, Tyler Chittum, Benjamin Reed, Ray Durlin, and Sage Mooneyham.
+All members worked on the Resistance System.

 ##### Sage Mooneyham
 - Computer Engineering Major